 Website visitors usually scan online content, rather than read it word for word.
 Unnecessary words slow down the reader’s experience, and this could cause them to leave.
 Let’s take a look at an example:

-We offer a thorough and comprehensive electrical wiring inspection that can make sure all of your house’s electrical wiring is up to strict safety standards.
+We offer a thorough electrical wiring inspection that can make sure all of your house’s electrical wiring is up to strict safety standards.

 While this sentence isn’t difficult to understand, it’s packed with unnecessary words and phrases.
 Here’s a revised version: